Kiwi fruits are low in calories and contain lots of nutrients and fiber. But are they safe for dogs to eat? Read on to find out more.

 If your dog manages to snaffle a whole kiwi from the fruit bowl, it could even present a choking or blockage hazard.
 Make sure you always cut the fruit into slices and keep the bowl out of reach of counter surfers!

-What About Kiwi Skin?
+What About Kiwi Skin for Dogs?

-It’s still important to remove kiwi skin before giving the fruit to your dog though.
 Aside from being unpleasant to eat, the extra fiber increases the risk of stomach upsets and diarrhea.
 There’s also a small risk of it becoming a choking hazard if the dog doesn’t chew it properly.

 You might be wondering if the many seeds in kiwi will cause a problem.
 Luckily, these are safe for your dog to consume, so you don’t need to pick them out.